Game Over: LSAC Says Farewell to Logic Games

 For those planning to test in August 2024 or after, the TL;DR is no Logic Games, but double the Logical Reasoning.

-Here’s the cherry on top of this news: it doesn’t matter if you’re taking the LSAT by June 2024 or after August 2024 if you’re a Blueprint LSAT student.
-Our instructors and LSAT experts will continue to tailor our courses to LSAC’s latest and greatest developments to make sure you are fully prepared for test day—whether that’s one month or one year from now!
+Thankfully, it doesn’t matter if you’re taking the LSAT before or after August 2024 if you’re a Blueprint LSAT student.
+Our instructors and LSAT experts continue to tailor our courses to LSAC’s latest and greatest developments.
+No matter what, you will be fully prepared for test day, whether that’s one month or one year from now!

 Get a headstart on your prep by creating your own LSAT study plan when you make a Blueprint LSAT account.